-Recently I visited the world famous, amazing Japanese Gardens at The Irish National Stud & Gardens located in Tully, County Kildare.
+Recently I visited the world-famous, amazing Japanese Gardens at The Irish National Stud & Gardens located in Tully, County Kildare.

 The Gardens are now of international renown and are acclaimed as the finest Japanese Gardens in Europe.

-As you enter to The Irish National Stud’s Japanese Gardens, there is the Garden of Meditation, designed by John Colleran and reinterpreted by Yvonne O’Conor in 2018.
+As you enter The Irish National Stud’s Japanese Gardens, there is the Garden of Meditation, designed by John Colleran and reinterpreted by Yvonne O’Conor in 2018.
 Garden of Meditation emphasizes the simplicity of Zen thinking and invites the viewer towards meditation through contemplation.

 ‘You should sit in meditation for 20 minutes every day … unless you are too busy; then you should sit for an hour’.Zen proverb

-The entry ticket price for Irish National Stud & Japanese Gardens is: Adults, €11.00; Children (Under 16), €6.00; Children (Under 3), Free; Seniors, €9.00; Students, €9.00. (includes entry to the Japanese Gardens, the Horse Museum, St. Fiachra’s Garden and a tour of the Stud).
+The entry ticket price is for Adults, €11.00; Children (Under 16), €6.00; Children (Under 3), Free; People older than 70, €9.00; Students, €9.00. (includes entry to the Japanese Gardens, the Horse Museum, St. Fiachra’s Garden, and a tour of the Stud).
 Free Car Parking.

 For more information visit: irishnationalstud.ie

-Below my photos taken in April 2022.
+Below are photos I took in April 2022.